panec/MVSass/README.md

 );
 ```

-It will generate the code that `#000` value will be defined as default, because value for `screen-sm` is the same as for `screen-xs` it will be skipped, value `#0FF` will be applied to `screen-md` and because boundries of media queries are not specific `@media only screen and (min-width: $screen-md)` it will be applied to bigger viewports and will not be part of the css file.
+It will generate the code that `#000` value will be defined as default, because value for `screen-sm` is the same as for `screen-xs` it will be skipped, value `#0FF` will be applied to `screen-md` and because boundaries of media queries are not specific `@media only screen and (min-width: $screen-md)` it will be applied to bigger view ports and will not be part of the css file.
 Any combination of the following is allowed.
-If attribute has one value across all breakepoints we use old CSS syntax.
+If attribute has one value across all breakpoints we use old CSS syntax.

-Now let us write `container_border-width:  1px 1px 1px 1px` in MVS notation followind the same principal:
+Now let us write `container_border-width:  1px 1px 1px 1px` in MVS notation following the same principal:

 ```sass
 $navigation: (